Keyboard shortcuts

 }

-Without a shared-ledger confluence, open three per- lattice tally::Tally::<Attribution>::read handles and join in memory.
-Both paths are valid; the confluence is a shared precomputation.
+Without a shared-ledger composite organism, open three per-lattice tally::Tally::<Attribution>::read handles and join in memory.
+Both paths are valid; the composite organism is a shared precomputation.

 What to do when things go wrong

 • ConnectTimeout on a lattice or organism handle.
-The per-citizen Config does not match what the citizen’s operator is running.
+The per-member Config does not match what the member’s operator is running.
 Recompile against that operator’s latest handshake.

-• ConnectTimeout on a confluence or basic-service handle.
-The ConfluenceConfig does not match, or the committee is down and has not yet published peers on the universe, or the confluence has been retired and the gov operator should have sent an updated GovConfig.
+• ConnectTimeout on an organism or module handle.
+The OrganismConfig does not match, or the committee is down and has not yet published peers on the universe, or the organism has retired (check for a RetirementMarker on its public stream) and the coalition operator should have sent an updated CoalitionConfig.

 • Admission denied on a write-side stream.
 Ticket missing or expired.
-Contact the per-citizen operator, not the gov operator.
+Contact the per-member operator, not the coalition operator.

-• Basic-service helper returns None.
-The gov does not ship that service.
+• Module helper returns None.
+The coalition does not ship that module.
 See contributor basic services for the spec if proposing addition.

 Cross-references